Work permit: Australia

+Several different types of visas are available for immigrants, including skilled migration visas, family reunion visas, student visas, and humanitarian visas.

 European Union

 Currently, every EU country has a different process for granting work permits to nationals of non-EU countries.
 To address this issue, the European Commission began work in 1999 on developing an EU-wide process for the entry of non-EU nationals into the work force.
 In October 2007, they adopted a proposal to introduce a work permit similar to the United States' "Green Card" program, called the "Blue Card".
 It is similar to the UK's Highly Skilled Migrant Programme, with the exception that it will require an employment contract in place prior to migration.
 After two years in the first country, the migrant will be allowed to move and work in another EU country, and can sum the number of years spent in the EU for purposes of residency.
 This new card will abolish work permits across the EU and centralize the issuing from Brussels.

 Belgium

 Czech Republic

 The issuing of work permit in the Czech Republic is governed by three basic sources: labor code, Act No. 435/2004 Coll.
 On employment and Act no. 326/1999 Coll.
 On the residence of foreign nationals.
 There are various rights and obligations depending on nationality.